-- IR-IN port: - Designed to work with a Vantage REMOTEIR or Q-REMOTEIR or 3rd party external receivers that strip the carrier frequency. - IR-PASS port: - Supports receivers that do not strip the carrier frequency (Xantech types). - With the Pass Thru box, checked, the signal is simply routed to the designated emitter, Channel 1-4. - The signals data timing and carrier frequency are not modified or recognized by the Vantage system.
-Voltage, emitter Power, and the pass thru Channel are selectable in Design Center for receivers connected to this port. - With the Pass Thru box, not checked, this port supports Vantage codes with a Xantech, type receiver connected - The Voltage box should be checked in Design Center, if the selected channel is using Voltage (Direct Connect), as in example number 2 under Emitter Connections.
+- IR-IN port: - Designed to work with a Vantage REMOTEIR or Q-REMOTEIR or 3rd party external receivers that strip the carrier frequency. - IR-PASS port: - Supports receivers that do not strip the carrier frequency (Xantech types).
+With the Pass Thru box checked the signal is simply - With the Pass Thru box, checked, the signal is simply routed to the designated emitter, Channel 1-4. - The signals data timing and carrier frequency are not modified or recognized by the Vantage system.
+Voltage\, emitter Power, and the pass thru Channel are selectable in Design Center for receivers connected to this port. - With the Pass Thru box, not checked, this port supports Vantage codes with a Xantech, type receiver connected.

+\ The Voltage box should be checked in Design Center, if the selected channel is using Voltage (Direct Connect), as in example number 2 under Emitter Connections.